andre-sequeira10/HPC-Quantum/lecture notes/lecture2_statevector_simulation_on_hpc.md

-# Quantum statevector simulation on HPC
+# Lecture 2 - Quantum statevector simulation on HPC

 ## Table of contents